Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 **Answer INVESTIGATION 1 observations / questions in your lab log book.**

-## Left off here
 ## Investigation 2: Controlling Sudo Elevated Privileges

-When you installed Debian on deb1 and deb2, you didn't set a **root** password.
+When you installed Ubuntu, you didn't set a **root** password.
 This caused the installer to give your first regular user account the ability to use the **sudo** command to run commands with root privileges instead of enabling the **root** account.
 Which raises some questions.

 - How would we allow other users to run commands with **sudo**?
 - Can we control access to **sudo** by limiting the commands available?